3 Facts You Should Know About Construction Management Careers

 A lot goes into building today's major structures.
 And the bigger and more complex a project, the greater the need is for professionals who have the expertise to oversee and coordinate the entire process.
 That's why the market for qualified construction managers is often very strong.
 Good opportunities can be found all over America.

 After all, the nation's construction industry is huge.
-In December 2014 alone, spending on construction in the U.S. totaled more than $982 billion.* And that was just for one month.
+In January 2016 alone, spending on construction in the U.S. totaled more than a trillion dollars.* And that was just for one month.
 So, as you explore what becoming a construction manager might mean for your future, keep that number in mind as well as these three facts:

 1. Construction Managers Are Often Different Than General Contractors

 In some cases, it can be challenging to tell construction managers and general contractors apart.
 Depending on the project, they often share many similar responsibilities.
 But they generally do have some important differences.
 For example: